 Consumers are always encouraged to purchase more than the minimum coverage!

 Compare Car Insurance Plans

 Other Types of Coverage

 The two types of coverage insurance on top of liability car insurance are collision coverage and comprehensive coverage.
 Comprehensive coverage does come without collision car insurance, but collision does not come without comprehensive.

-An insurance policy that has liability coverage and comprehensive coverage does not constitute “full coverage” but is more than the minimum legal coverage.
-Another term to refer to comprehensive coverage is OTC or “other than collision” coverage and covers damages that arise from something other than a collision such as theft, fire, weather damage, etc.
+An insurance policy that has liability coverage and comprehensive coverage does not constitute full coverage but is more than the minimum legal coverage.
+Another term to refer to comprehensive coverage is OTC or “other than collision” coverage which covers damages that arise from something other than a collision such as theft, fire, weather damage, etc.

 Comprehensive coverage is intended to cover events that are less likely to be your fault.
 Collision coverage is designed to help pay for damage to your own automobile such as auto repairs.
 In your auto insurance policy, collision coverage helps pay for auto repair or replacement.

 As long as you have a lien against your car (i.e., you have taken out a car loan) lenders require car owners to carry collision and comprehensive insurance.
 After the vehicle is paid off, it is usually up to the insured whether to maintain coverage or drop it.

 When is it smart to own only liability insurance?
 One good rule of thumb often cited in the industry is to recommend cancellation when the collision and comprehensive portion of your annual insurance premiums are greater than 10% of the car's book value.